Residence Hall Router Setup

-Instructions for connecting your wireless router to the Southeastern residence hall network.
+Instructions for connecting your wireless router to the Zachary Taylor residence hall network.

 Secure your router--Before connecting to the network, make sure your router is secure.
 This may vary depending on the manufacturer.
 Refer to your router manual or manufacturer website for further instructions.